1inch/1inch-sdk-go/README.md

 # Developer Portal SDKs

-This repo will host a collection of open source SDKs used to access the Developer Portal APIs.
+This repository will host a collection of open source SDKs used to access the Developer Portal APIs.

 ## Overview